ArkadeepBanerjee/JOSh-Just-an-Ordinary-Shell/README.md

 4) type in josh and it should run if you have followed the

-just use it like bash....
+Use it like Just an Ordinary Shell....

-in the meantime i will try and check if there are any exceptions and modify accordingly...
+In the meantime I will try and check if there are any exceptions and modify accordingly...

-i will compile and send the list of builtins later....